Lance-Easley/Pygame-Tutorial-Project/README.md

 # Side Project
-This is my repository for my "Pygame Tutorial" project, the second project that I made during Base Camp Coding Academy.
+This is my repository for my "Pygame Tutorial" project, the fifth project that I made during Base Camp Coding Academy.

 ## Pygame Tutorial Project
 This was a YouTube tutorial project that I used to get aquainted with the `Pygame` module.